ArnixChen/Manjaro-persistent-Live-USB/README.md

 sudo dd if=alma-xfce-manjaro.img of=/dev/sdc
 ```

+### Optional, Make the rest space of live USB stick as storage.
-### If you like, your can move /home folder into a separate partition and make it to occupy the rest space of live USB stick.
+If you like, your can move /home folder into a separate partition and make it to occupy the rest space of live USB stick.
 #### 1. Insert live USB stick which have done the image copying step to your PC.
 #### 2. Create new partition which occupies the rest space of live USB stick with gparted.
 And label it as HOME.
 #### 3. Mount live USB stick.